-Ada Palmer is an assistant professor in the history department at Texas A&M University.
+Ada Palmer is an assistant professor in the history department at the University of Chicago.
 She teaches European intellectual history, focusing on the Italian Renaissance and on the long-term history of ideas, especially the relationship between religion, science, atheism and the classics.
 Her research focuses on Latin manuscripts in Italian libraries, especially in Rome and Florence, which gives her many opportunities to enjoy and study Italian cooking.
 Ada is the composer of almost all Sassafrass’s music.
 She took Peabody music theory courses in childhood, and has studied violin, piano, guitar, and various medieval instruments, but her compositions are primarily vocal.
-Outside the Filking world, Ada enjoys many sci-fi, fantasy and gaming activities, especially LARPing and costuming.
+Outside the Filking world, Ada writes science fiction and fantasy, and her first novel “Dogs of Peace” is due out from Tor Books in 2016.
+She enjoys many sci-fi, fantasy and gaming activities, especially LARPing and costuming.
 She is active in the anime fan community, running cosplay and gameshow events like Cosplay Human Chess, primarily at Anime Boston.
 She is also a manga scholar, working mostly on the works of the “God of Manga” Osamu Tezuka.
 She has published several articles on Tezuka, and runs TezukaInEnglish.com.
 Ada’s interest in Viking culture and Norse Mythology stems from stories her parents read her in childhood.
 See adapalmer.com for more; Ada is on Facebook, and on LJ others usually refer to her as Thrud.

 Alexa is an MD/PhD student at the University of Minnesota, pursuing a PhD in microbiology.
 No, she doesn’t expect to ever finish school, either.
 When she’s not playing with deadly bacteria, she spends her time singing, fencing, and cooing over her dog Frey.
 Alexa began singing in choirs in high school, and continued singing in a Broadway revue group as an undergraduate.
 She also ran her college’s science fiction association, which is how she met many of Sassafrass’s members (she is one of the few who did not attend Bryn Mawr).
 Sassafrass is her first experience with a cappella singing.
 With the notable exception of her husband, Matt, she lives apart from most members of the group, and has recently begun experimenting with multi-tracking herself as a result.
 If the idea of living the life of a medical student vicariously through a blog appeals to you, you can do so at tiamat360.livejournal.com.